NehaGupta1409/XitizVerma/README.md

 # Hey  👋

 ## About me 🙋🏻‍♂️
-I am a 2nd year CSE undergraduate student at Dayananda Sagar College Of Engineering, Bangalore!
+I am a 3rd year CSE undergraduate student at Dayananda Sagar College Of Engineering, Bangalore!
-I am regular to Competitive Coding ,and have my area of interest in Web Development and Cloud projects.
+I am regular to Competitive Coding ,and have my area of interest in Web DevelopmenT , Machine Learning
-I ❤ contributing to Open Source.

 ## Languages and Tools